iasonrap/mlops31/reports/README.md

 >
 > Recommended answer length: 100-200 words.
 >
-> Example:
-> *We made use of both branches and PRs in our project.
-In our group, each member had an branch that they worked on in*
-> *addition to the main branch.
-To merge code we ...*
->
 > Answer:

 To work with version control in our code we have used different branches and pull requests.
 The tasks were distributed